krlxfm/website/resources/assets/markdown/contract.md

 DJs must be re-trained if they have been inactive for one year or longer, or if directed by the Board.

 You are required to have an accurate phone number on file with KRLX, and we reserve the right to verify its accuracy.
-If your number changes, you need to update your account on the website as soon as possible.
+If your phone number changes, you need to update your account on the website as soon as possible.
 If we find that you have given us an inaccurate phone number, you will be suspended from KRLX until the problem is fixed.

 **KRLX has a zero tolerance policy against violence (sexual or otherwise), theft, damage to property, and discrimination.
 Should we become aware of any such incidents within the station or at our official events, we will report them to the appropriate authorities - without pleasure, but without hesitation.
 We strive to create an open and inclusive community of content creators, and these types of behaviors hinder our ability to do so.**